BeyondTrust - Secure Remote Access and Privileged Access Management

 • Unpatched software and firmware vulnerabilities are historically one of the biggest contributors to attack surfaces.
 While patching will mitigate a vulnerability, patches are not always available as in the case of zero day threats.
 Moreover, some patches may be too disruptive to implement or not economically feasible.

 • Poorly configured BIOS, firewalls, ports, servers, switches, routers, or other parts of the infrastructure.
 With the strong growth in cloud and hybrid infrastructure, IT environments are becoming increasingly complex.
 This complexity is fertile ground for misconfigurations not only can cause systems to crash or misfire, but also can create dangerous security holes.
-Misconfigurations like open ports have resulted in some of the worst cloud breaches in recent years, such as by inadvertently exposing data buckets or providing publicly accessible backdoors to critical infrastructure
+Misconfigurations like open ports have resulted in some of the worst cloud breaches in recent years.
+For instance, they can inadvertently expose data buckets or provide publicly accessible backdoors to critical infrastructure.

-• Unencrypted, or inadequately encrypted, network traffic or data at rest can make it easy for attackers to access data or eavesdrop on conversations and access and potentially gain important information (such as passwords) needed to advance an attack.
+• Unencrypted, or inadequately encrypted, network traffic or data at rest can make it easy for attackers to access data or eavesdrop on conversations and access.
+They can then potentially gain important information (such as passwords) needed to advance an attack.

 Additionally, the Center for Internet Security (CIS) maintains updated guidelines on their site around best practice system configurations for specific use cases.
 The CIS Benchmarks include over 100 guidelines across 25 vendor product families (Amazon Linux, Amazon AWS, Apple iOS, Apple macOS, Checkpoint Firewall, Cisco, Docker, Google Cloud, Microsoft Azure, etc.).

-Reveal account misconfigurations, overprivileged accounts, remote access tools, unused accounts, old passwords, & other potential backdoors.
+Reveal account misconfigurations, overprivileged accounts, unused accounts, stale passwords, & other potential identity-based backdoors.

-The type of hardening you carry out depends on the risks in your existing technology, the resources you have available, and the priority for making fixes.
+Several cybersecurity best practices can aid in hardening your systems and reducing your overall attack surface.
+The type of hardening you carry out depends on the risks in your existing technology, available resources, and the priority for making fixes.

-1. Audit your existing systems: Carry out a comprehensive audit of your existing technology(you can use).
+1. Audit of existing systems.
+Carry out a comprehensive audit of your existing technology.
 Use penetration testing, vulnerability scanning, configuration management, and other security auditing tools to find flaws in the system and prioritize fixes.
 Conduct system hardening assessments against resources using industry standards from NIST, Microsoft, CIS, DISA, etc.

-2. Create a strategy for systems hardening: You do not need to harden all of your systems at once.
+2. Strategic approach to systems hardening.
+You do not need to harden all your systems at once.
 Instead, create a strategy and plan based on risks identified within your technology ecosystem, and use a phased approach to remediate the biggest flaws.

-3. Patch vulnerabilities immediately: Ensure you have an automated and comprehensive vulnerability identification and patching system in place.
+3. Immediate vulnerability patching.
+Ensure you have an automated and comprehensive vulnerability identification and patching system in place.
 Systematically identify vulnerabilities and prioritize remediation.
 In some instances, vulnerabilities cannot be patched.
-In these instances, ensure there are other mitigations in place, such as removing admin rights—which many exploits need in order to exploit a vulnerability, and/or have cyber insurance in place.
+In these cases, ensure that other mitigations are in place.
+Examples include removing admin rights—which many exploits require to exploit a vulnerability—and/or having cyber insurance in place.

-4. Network hardening: Ensure your firewall is properly configured and all rules are regularly audited; secure remote access points and users; block any unused or unneeded open network ports; disable and remove unnecessary protocols and services; implement access lists; encrypt network traffic.
+4. Network hardening.
+Properly configure your firewall and regularly audit all rules.
+Secure remote access points and users.
+In addition, block any unused or unneeded open network ports, and disable and remove unnecessary protocols and services.
+Implement access lists and encrypt network traffic.

-6. Endpoint hardening: Remove local admin rights on all Windows and macOS endpoints.
-Ensure no workstations, laptops, or IoT have default passwords.
-Remove any unneeded software and block any unnecessary communications.
+6. Endpoint hardening.
+Harden endpoints by removing local admin rights on all Windows and macOS endpoints, ensuring no workstations, laptops, or IoT have default passwords.
+Additionally, remove any unneeded software and block any unnecessary communications.

-8. Database hardening: Create admin restrictions, such as by controlling privileged access, on what users can do in a database; turn on node checking to verify applications and users; encrypt database information—both in transit and at rest; enforce secure passwords; introduce role-based access control (RBAC) privileges; remove unused accounts;
+8. Database hardening.
+Create admin restrictions, such as by controlling privileged access, on what users can do in a database.
+Turn on node checking to verify applications and users.
+Encrypt database information—both in transit and at rest—and enforce secure passwords.
+Introduce role-based access control (RBAC) privileges and remove unused accounts.

-9. Operating system hardening: Apply OS updates, service packs, and patches automatically; remove unnecessary drivers, file sharing, libraries, software, services, and functionality; encrypt local storage; tighten registry and other systems permissions; log all activity, errors, and warnings; implement privileged user controls.
+9. Operating system hardening.
+Apply OS updates, service packs, and patches automatically.
+Additionally, remove unnecessary drivers, file sharing, libraries, software, services, and functionality.
+Encrypt local storage and tighten registry and other systems permissions as well.
+Log all activity, errors, and warnings and implement privileged user controls.

-10. Eliminate unnecessary accounts and privileges: Enforce least privilege by removing unnecessary accounts (such as orphaned accounts and unused accounts) and privileges throughout your IT infrastructure.
+10. Identity hardening and elimination of unnecessary accounts and privileges.
+Enforce least privilege by removing unnecessary accounts (such as orphaned accounts and unused accounts) and privileges throughout your IT infrastructure.
 This is one of the most powerful security practices for reducing the attack surface.

 Benefits of Systems Hardening

-Systems hardening requires continuous effort, but the diligence will pay off in substantive ways across your organization via:
+Systems hardening requires continuous effort, but the diligence will pay off in substantive ways across your organization via benefits such as:

-• Enhanced system functionality: Since fewer programs and less functionality means there is less risk of operational issues, misconfigurations, incompatibilities, and compromise.
+• Enhanced system functionality: Fewer programs and less functionality means there is less risk of operational issues, misconfigurations, incompatibilities, and compromise.

 • Significantly improved security: A reduced attack surface translates into a lower risk of data breaches, unauthorized access, systems hacking, or malware.